crajcan/fluvio/blog.md

 Here we can see the invalid weather event was filtered out, while the valid event was again mapped and committed.

-Now that the SPU is applying our new `filter-map` SmartModule for the producers, we're maintaining the integrity of our results and avoiding any added latency on read.
+Now that the SPU is applying our new FilterMap SmartModule for the producers, we're maintaining the integrity of our results and avoiding any added latency on read.

 ## Conclusion